Catherine of Sienna

 III.
 Journal prompts

-The readings for today deal with another subject we rarely think about in terms of discipleship: leisure.
-As you read and reflect on these matters, be mindful of the ways in which our culture encourages us to think about leisure and how this differs from view offered in these readings.
+The readings for today deal with another subject we rarely think about in terms of discipleship: leisure and rest.
+As you read and reflect on these matters, be mindful of the ways in which our culture encourages us to think about leisure and rest and how this differs from views offered in these readings.

-1. How do the readings for today illuminate and enrich your understanding of Sabbath?
+1. How do the assignments for today illuminate and enrich your understanding of rest and Sabbath?
 How might Christians appropriate the notion of Sabbath discussed in these readings?

 2. Chittister writes of her busy sisters: "They are not so involved in work that they forget that we have no light to give to others unless we first of all have it in ourselves."
-How does this reminder help you think about the purpose of leisure?
+How does this reminder help you think about the purpose of leisure and rest?

 3. Holy leisure offers us opportunities to "take time to look at life in fresh, new ways."
 In what ways do your current leisure choices offer you such opportunities?
 In what ways do they simply continue to reinforce your current ways of looking at life?